catid/fp61/README.md

     Call BeginRead() to start reading.
     Call Read() to retrieve each consecutive word.

+Generating random Fp words (e.g. to fill a random matrix):

+    Random

+    Xoroshiro256+ based pseudo-random number generator (PRNG) that can generate random numbers between 1..p.
+NextNonzeroFp() is mainly intended to be used for producing convolutional code coefficients to multiply by the data.

+    Call Seed() to provide a 64-bit generator seed.
+    Call NextNonzeroFp() to produce a random 61-bit number from 1..p Call NextFp() to produce a random 61-bit number from 0..p Call Next() to produce a random 64-bit number.

 #### Comparing Fp61 to 8-bit and 16-bit Galois fields: